adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #23 Almost done with the first class which was a 4-week class.

 #24 Going to wrap up the first class (4-weeks) tomorrow.

+#25 Finished First-Class this morning.
+Moved on to Second-Class.
+It is a 5-week long class.